-He possesses powers more in line with those of the Zarathos version of Ghost Rider, though he did possess the Penance Stare and his motorcycle has a dragon skull in its design and also seemed to share characteristics with the version used by Noble Kale.
-He was characterized by his skull being deep purple, by fangs protruding from his upper jaw, and large spike protrusions with a backswept curve on the top of his skull.
-His powers are similar to the original Ghost Rider.
+The powers that Vengeance possesses are more in line with those of the original version of Ghost Rider, though he did possess the Penance Stare and his motorcycle has a dragon skull in its design; and also seemed to share characteristics with the version used by Noble Kale.
+He was characterized by his skull being deep purple, fangs protruding from his upper jaw and large spike protrusions with a backswept curve on the top of his skull.

 Kowalski has the same powers and look.
 However, Kowalski's skull is black and has a hook for a hand.
 Also he projects more of a green flame.

-In the Ghost Rider movie video game, he was the main servant of Mephisto.
-He was sent to collect Johnny Blaze and bring him to hell.
-He succeeded and then he was sent to kill Roxanne, Johnny's lover.
-Ghost Rider caught him using his hell cycle and killed vengeance with his penance stair.
+- In the video game adaptation of the first Ghost Rider movie, Vengeance appeared as the main servant of Mephisto.
+He was sent to collect Johnny Blaze and bring him to hell and then kill Roxanne, Johnny's lover.
+Ghost Rider caught Vengeance using his hell-cycle and then killed Vengeance with his Penance Stare.
+He was voiced by Steve Blum.